niharikasathya23/BSDR/README.md

 - Edge: Qualcomm, MediaTek, Google Coral TPU
 - Cloud: AWS, Azure, GCP GPU instances

-## Applications

-### Robotics
-- Mobile Robots: Obstacle avoidance and navigation
-- Manipulation: Bin picking and object grasping
-- Autonomous Vehicles: Real-time depth sensing for path planning

-### Industrial Applications
-- Quality Inspection: Precise measurements from depth maps
-- Defect Detection: Surface anomaly identification
-- Assembly Verification: Part alignment and positioning

-## Contributing

-This project is maintained by HIRO-group.
-To contribute:
-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request

 ## License

 Apache License 2.0 - See LICENSE file for details

-## Contact

-For issues, questions, or contributions, please open an issue on GitHub or contact the HIRO-group team.